abdurrahman-uzum/Tetris/README.md

 # About
 A simple and considerably uncomplete Tetris game, made with C++ and SDL2.
 This by no means is a professional project, neither is intended to be.
+I just got bored.

 # Bugs
 - Occasionally, when tetromino is just touched the ground, if user presses down arrow key at the wrong time, tetrmoni migh go one cell below the bottom border.